unicorn-ca/Reins/README.md

-# Unicorn Reporter
+# Unicorn Reporter(Resins)
 ## Overview
-- A  **AWS Lambda** function that's designed to be injected into stages of a **AWS CodePipeline** , It will:
+- A framework for **AWS Lambda** function that's designed to be injected into stages of a **AWS CodePipeline**:
+- Example Reporters (Can Be Seen in the `/unicon_pipeline_reporter/reporter_types`)
+	- PolicyChecks
 		-  Check for any overly permissive user/role accounts
 			- Any user/role/group with `*` in it's resource or actions
+		- If any non-auth user has write access to Pipeline resouces
+	- CodeCommit:
 		- Checks if the last commit was made by a valid user
-	- Checks the integrity of the last commit
+	- MulitChecker:
+		- Checks if any roots activities
-	- Checks if anything if the pipeline is running under root
+		- Checks for any unauthorised access to pipeline resouces
+- It can also work standalone a it's own lambda function (The user Params are just the request params)
+- This also has **CLI** to do local auditing (in alpha testing)
 - This project was initially designed for Unicorn pipeline, but has been adapted to work for most AWS pipeline

 ## Assumptions